junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 npm install
 ```

-Create a `.env` file in the root directory of the project.
+Create a `.env` file in the root directory of the project and write the OpenAI API key.
 The `.env` file should look like this:

 ```
 OPENAI_API_KEY=<your-api-key>